psynteract/psynteract-docs/installation.md

 site.addsitedir('[path_to_folder_containing_psynteract]')
 ```

-Please make sure that the directory path you specify at this point does not include the psynteract directory itself, but rather the folder containing the psynteract package (i.e. if you navigate to the path specified in the addsitedir command, you should see a directory named psynteract, which in turn contains a file named `__init__.py` as well as several directories.
+Please make sure that the directory path you specify at this point does not include the psynteract directory itself, but rather the folder containing the psynteract package (i.e. if you navigate to the path specified in the `addsitedir` command, you should see a directory named psynteract, which in turn contains a file named `__init__.py` as well as several directories.
 You should *not* see these files directly).

+#### Checking an installation

 To validate your installation, see if you can run `from psynteract import Connection` either from within your code or from the python prompt.